Skip to main content

 }'

-Share tokens are single-use — SumSub invalidates a token after it has been consumed.
+Share tokens are single-use: SumSub invalidates a token after it has been consumed.
 Generate a new token for each submission attempt.

-2. Submit the Token to Iron
+2. Submit the Token to MoonPay

 POST /api/customers/<customer_id>/identifications/v2